eugene-taylashev/docker-dnsphpadmin/README.md

 # docker-dnsphpadmin
-Make dnsphpadmin to run as a container
+This project is to run [https://github.com/benapetr/dnsphpadmin](dnsphpadmin) as a container